markevans/dragonfly/extra_docs/Encoding.md

     image.encode(:png)
     image.encode(:tiff)

-and various other formats (see {Dragonfly::Encoding::ImageMagickEncoder ImageMagickEncoder}).
+and various other formats (see {Dragonfly::ImageMagick::Encoder ImageMagick Encoder}).

 You can also pass additional options to the imagemagick command line: